Skip to main content

 Chat-first pilot

-Best when the team wants fast cited answers over package context.
+Best when the team wants fast, grounded answers over package context.

 Commercial-first pilot